-· Millions of liberty-loving peopl. through ut the world will celebrate towarrow as a landmark in man's usuall struggle for human dignity, decency and freedom.
+· Millions of liberty-lovin; peopl. through ut the world will celebrate to perrow as a landmark in man's usuall struggle for human dignity, decency and freedom.

-July Fourth symbolizes even nore than the birthday of our nation.
-There would the world be today, if the ideals proclaimed in the Declaration of Independence, the ideals which inspired the American Revolution, had not triumphed?
-Hitler knew the answer to this question.
+July Fourth symbolizes even fore than the birthday of our nation.
+There would the world be today, if the ideals proclaimed in the Declaration of Independence, the ideals which inspired the American Revolution, had not triumanhed?
+Wither knew the answer to this question.
 So did Stalin.
-So does the present Communist dictator Malenkov.
-Fortunately for the future of mankind, so do men and we sen of every color, creed, and country the love liberty and hate by many of every type and stripe.
+So does the present Communist dictator Malankov.
+Fortunately for the future of mankind, so do men and we sen of every color, creed, and country the love liberty and hale by tenny of every type and stripe.

-Finanthy finds itself in too rave a crisis to permit us the futile fanfare of jin distic flag-waving.
-Those who came with Columbus or on the because of the McCarran-Walter Invity bion Act.
-But no legislator un deay and no law can offace from history the fact that: the ideals of freedor and the ideas of just by an relationship falch have made our country weat as well as strong were brownt to our shows on the shi s which have landed our discoverers, the fore ears of our Founding Fathers, the misneers, the milds a said the defendence of our land at every critical hour,
+Finantity finds itself in too wave a crisis to permit us the futile fanfare of jin eistic flag-waving.
+These who come with Columbus or on the Mayrlower were not been in California, Miscorsin, Illinois or New York.
+Mary likely, quite a numer of their would not be able to some into our country oday because of the McCarran-Malter Invity bien Act.
+But no legislator un deay and no law can offace from history the fact that: the ideals of freeder and the ideas of just human relationship which have made our country weat as well as strong were brown to our shows on the ships which have landed our discoverers, the fore ears of our Founding Fathers, the misneers, the milde a and the defendence of our land at every critical hour.